Lok Sabha elections: BJP releases first candidate list, PM Narendra Modi to contest from Varanasi

 Former Assam chief minister Sarbananda Sonowal will contest the polls from Dibrugarh.

 The party retained Jitendra Singh in Jammu and Kashmir’s Udhampur and Jugal Kishore Sharma in Jammu.
-It did not announce its candidates from the seats in Kashmir.
+It did not announce its candidates for the seats in Kashmir.

 The list included 34 Union ministers, Lok Sabha Speaker Om Birla and two former chief ministers.